Angela Chao: Personal life

 Chao married Bruce Wasserstein in January 2009, before his death in October of that year.
-She married Jim Breyer in 2012; the couple had a son three years prior to her death.
+She married American venture capitalist Jim Breyer in 2012; the couple had a son three years prior to her death.
 Chao and Breyer had moved to the Austin area during the COVID-19 pandemic.
 They bought a mansion in downtown Austin and a ranch in Johnson City.
 They had previously split their time between New York City and San Francisco, but before their son was born, they decided to raise him in Austin.

 Death

-On the evening of February 10, 2024, Chao was celebrating the Lunar New Year with friends at her Johnson City ranch.
-As her guests began leaving, at around 11:30 p.m., she got into her Tesla Model X and accidentally backed into a pond.
+On the evening of February 10, 2024, Chao was celebrating the Lunar New Year with seven female friends from her days at Harvard Business School at her Johnson City ranch.
+At that time, her husband Jim Breyer was in Dubai attending a summit.
+As her guests began leaving, at around 11:30 p.m., she got into her Tesla Model X and accidentally backed into a pond on the property while making a three-point turn.
 The car began sinking, and Chao was unable to open her door or break the glass as the car filled with water.
 Chao was on the phone for eight minutes as the car sank, from around 11:42 to 11:50 p.m., telling her friend she was going to die.
 Onlookers called 911 and attempted to help.
 Blanco County emergency personnel arrived around midnight and tried to extricate her from the submerged car.

 A deputy broke the driver's door window, found Chao, and dragged her to shore.
 EMS workers delivered "advanced life support" for 43 minutes but were unable to revive her.
 She was pronounced dead at 1:40 a.m. on February 11; she was 50 years old.
 A March 2024 police investigation concluded that Chao "had a blood alcohol concentration level of 0.233 grams per 100 milliliters, above the legal limit in Texas of .08 grams per 100 milliliters".
-The investigation also concluded that Chao's death was the result of an accident.
-The design of the Tesla Model X's reverse gear has previously been criticized by some users as confusing.
+The investigation concluded that Chao's death was the result of an accident.
+The design of the Tesla Model X's reverse gear had previously been criticized by some users as confusing.